andrebrait/1g1r-romset-generator/README.md

         --no-all        Apply all filters above
-        --all-regions   Includes files of unselected regions, if a selected one if not available --all-regions-with-lang Same as --all-regions, but only if a ROM has at least one selected language --early-revisions       ROMs of earlier revisions will be prioritized --early-versions        ROMs of earlier versions will be prioritized --input-order   ROMs will be prioritized by the order they appear in the DAT file
+        --all-regions   Includes files of unselected regions, if a selected one if not available --all-regions-with-lang Same as --all-regions, but only if a ROM has at least one selected language --prioritize-languages  If set, ROMs matching languages will be prioritized over ROMs matching regions --early-revisions       ROMs of earlier revisions will be prioritized --early-versions        ROMs of earlier versions will be prioritized --input-order   ROMs will be prioritized by the order they appear in the DAT file